A beginners guide to PCOS (polycystic ovarian disease) & associated symptoms, causes, treatments & dietary advice

 Laparoscopic ovarian diathermy

-Laparoscopic ovarian diathermy (LOD) is an alternative second line therapy for women with Clomid resistant PCOS, and is accepted as being as effective as gonadotropin ovulation induction, and is not associated with an increased risk of multiple pregnancy or ovarian hyperstimulation syndrome (the main risks with Clomid) (Abu Hashim et. al 2013).
-LOD is preferred over ovulation induction for women that have other indications for surgery, for example, they may require laproscopy for endometriosis also, or when the patient is not able to comply with the frequent follow-up visits required with gonadotropin therapy (Perales-Puchalt at. al 2013).
+Laparoscopic ovarian diathermy (LOD) is an alternative second line therapy for women with PCOS that is resistant to the number #1 ovulation induction drug.
+It is accepted as being as effective as injectible hormone ovulation induction, and is not associated with an increased risk of multiple pregnancy or ovarian hyperstimulation syndrome (the main risks with the first line ovulation induction drug) (Abu Hashim et. al 2013).
+LOD is preferred over ovulation induction for women that have other indications for surgery, for example, they may require laproscopy for endometriosis also, or when the patient is not able to comply with the frequent follow-up visits required with injectible hormone therapy (Perales-Puchalt at. al 2013).
 During LOD, a small incision is made at your belly button to allow a surgeon to access your ovaries using thin tubal instruments (laparoscopes).

 Tiny holes are then made in your ovaries which then magically somehow make getting pregnant with PCOS easy.
 All smart-ass-ness aside, the mechanism by which LOD actually works is not well understood, however if you want to really get your nerd on the theories are that: